What to Pack for a Cruise

 I don’t care what the forecast says – the meteorologist wasn’t referring to the middle of the ocean when he said it would be 80 degrees.
 It gets cold and windy out there.
 Bring a jacket, or at least a windbreaker so you’re not stuck below decks like a troll.

-Cruise Packing Tip #15 – Cotton Swab Holder
+What to Pack for a Cruise, Hack #15 – Cotton Swab Holder

 You don’t want to be sticking cotton swabs inside of your skull once they’ve been rolling around the bottom of that seven-year-old travel kit.
-Stick them in an empty pill bottle to keep them organized and clean.
+Stick them in an empty pill bottle to keep them organized and sanitary.
 Please make sure it’s clean so you’re not medicating your inner ear canal.

-Cruise Packing Tip #16 – Mark Bags as Fragile
+Packing Tip #16 – Mark Bags as Fragile

 This one may be a bit controversial.
 Marking your bags as “fragile” will result in better treatment of said bags.
 An added bonus is quicker offloading time.
 For those that don’t think their possessions are worthy of the “fragile” classification, follow Cruise Packing Tip #7 to earn that sincerity.

-Cruise Packing Tip #17 – No Necklace Tangles
+Packing Hack #17 – No Necklace Tangles

 It once took two sea days to untangle a necklace.
 No more.
 Thread your dainty necklaces through a common straw to keep them perfectly neat and tangle-free.

-Cruise Packing Tip #18 – Drier Sheet Freshness
+What to Pack for a Cruise, Tip #18 – Drier Sheet Freshness

 Your attic smells like a barn and you just pulled your luggage down three hours before heading to port.
 If you’d like to make new friends that prefer non-attic-smelling strangers, stick a couple drier sheets in there to eliminate odors.